Video: Watch Zion Williamson Deliver Gender Reveal Dunk for Duke Assistant

 The Blue Devils star dunked to reveal blue confetti—while the mascot also shot his own confetti—signifying that the couple will be having a boy.

-Williamson recently declared for the NBA draft, but apparently he is still hanging out at the team's practice facility to help out members of the staff when needed.
+Williamson recently declared for the NBA draft, but he's apparently still hanging out at the team's practice facility to help out members of the staff when needed.

-Once he officially goes pro, the forward might start charging an appearance fee for these type of celebrations.
+Once he officially goes pro, Williamson might start charging an appearance fee for these type of celebrations.